 Other links between depression and poor health include:

 - Chronic pain

 Depression is much bigger than regular old sadness.
 It has mental and physical effects that can impact your daily life, job, relationships, and sobriety.
 Here are some common depression symptoms to look for.

 - Memory problems

 Do You Need Dual-Diagnosis Treatment?

-Co-occurring conditions like depression may exist prior to substance abuse or develop as a side effect of drug and alcohol dependency.
-Using traditional and holistic therapies, Red Oak Recovery Center has a proven history of successfully addressing the secondary health challenges that complicate substance abuse.
+Co-occurring conditions like depression may exist prior to substance use or develop as a side effect of drug and alcohol dependency.
+Using traditional and holistic therapies, Red Oak Recovery Center has a proven history of successfully addressing the secondary health challenges that complicate substance use.
 We treat a variety of addictions, including:

 Depression robs you of the joy and satisfaction you used to have in life.
 Don’t let it take away your health as well.
 To learn more about the links between depression and poor health, call 866.457.7590 today to talk to an expert at Red Oak Recovery.